Body-mind connection fascinates me and evokes my curiosity since my youth.

-In the last 15 years I follow this curiosity and study conventional and non-conventional therapies.
+In the last 17 years, I follow this curiosity and study conventional and non-conventional therapies.

 My education started with psychology studies.
-I was always curious about different therapy modalities and was naturally pulled to experience and explore; I did many additional trainings in things like Family constellation, group processes & psychodrama, Non-violence communication, Bach flowers, and Theta Healing.
+I was always curious about different therapy modalities and was naturally pulled to experience and explore; I did many additional pieces of training in things like Family constellation, group processes & psychodrama, Non-violence communication, Bach flowers, and Theta Healing.

-But in 2012 I reached a breaking point, Psychology studies and transpersonal psychotherapy didn’t satisfy my curiosity.
+But in 2012 I reached a breaking point, Psychology studies, and transpersonal psychotherapy didn’t satisfy my curiosity.

 It all felt very mental for me and I missed the body.

-I was gymnastic as a child, a daughter to a Feldenkrize® teacher, and later in my youth Yoga and Partner-Acrobatic came into my life, and naturally I became a teacher.
+I was gymnastic as a child, a daughter to a Feldenkrize® teacher, and later in my youth Yoga and Partner-Acrobatic came into my life, and naturally, I became a teacher.

 Between 2012-2015 I was working as a pedagogic leader, part of my role was to bring movement arts and art into the work with the children.

-In 2013 chronic pain I carried since I was 15, erupted and completely changed my life.
+In 2012 chronic pain I carried since I was 15, erupted and completely changed my life.

 I tried literally EVERYTHING to “fix it” but nothing lasted more than a few days.

-My body doesn’t need not be fixed - it needs to Re-learn something.
+My body doesn’t need to be fixed - it needs to Re-learn something.

 at the Bodynamic International.